SOFTS-Cocoa prices rise as Barry Callebaut gives upbeat outlook

 SUGAR

-* Dealers said sugar’s downside should be limited as funds are unlikely to liquidate a large percentage of their longs, though last week’s high is also out of reach for now.
+* Dealers said sugar’s downside should be limited as funds are unlikely to liquidate a large percentage of their long positions, though last week’s high is also out of reach for now.

 * The sugar market awaits official Indian government comment on its sugar export policy, including the subsidy amount, which will determine how much the country is likely to export.